Fort Smith Trolley Museum

 Village

 Arkoma is a town in LeFlore County, Oklahoma, United States.
-The population was 1,989 at the 2010 census, a decline from 2,180 in 2000.
-The name of the town is a portmanteau of Arkansas and Oklahoma.
+As of the 2020 census, Arkoma had a population of 1,806.
+The name of the town is a portmanteau of Arkansas and Oklahoma, given its location on the border between the two states.
 Arkoma is situated 2 miles south of Fort Smith Trolley Museum.

 Fort Smith Trolley Museum